oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-cli.md

     Script to fetch the compartment OCIDs into variables file has not been executed.<br>
     Do you want to run it now? (y|n):

-→ This prompt appears when you run the toolkit for the very first time or when any new compartments are created using the toolkit.
+→ This prompt appears when executing the toolkit for the very first time or when any new compartments are created using the toolkit.
 Enter 'y' to fetch the details of compartment OCIDs into variables file.

 !!!
 Note

-    Execute **"Fetch Compartments OCIDs to variables file"** from **CD3 Services** in setUpOCI menu after you create Compartments.
-This is a required step everytime you create a compartment via toolkit or via the OCI console.
+    Execute **"Fetch Compartments OCIDs to variables file"** from **CD3 Services** in setUpOCI menu after creating Compartments.
+TThis step is required every time a compartment is created via the toolkit or via the OCI console.

 <br>→ After fetching the compartment details, the toolkit will display the menu options as shown below: